boraozgen/website/content/resume.md

-I am a software engineer with electronics background and current focus on embedded systems.
+I am a software engineer with electronics background and current focus on embedded systems, with 5+ years of experience in microcontroller programming and communication protocols.

-I am experienced in microcontroller programming with a focus on connectivity.
+Currently working at the engineering firm [Nantis GmbH](https://www.nantis.de), developing firmware for customer projects and the [Gridknight](https://www.gridknight.com) smart plug.

 ## Skills